danbz/ofxPCL/README.md

 # ofxPCL

-Windows VS is not supported as PCL does not support latest VS. Linux is not supported yet.
+Windows VS is not supported as PCL does not support latest VS.

 As file tree is too large, currently, it is not recommended to use the project generator, so please follow the instructions below; otherwise, copy `example_empty` to your app directory.